cosmos/cosmos-sdk/docs/architecture/adr-066-mev-module.md

 ## Test Cases

-Both the prototype implementation of the module and the reference implementation of the builder API will contain comprehensive test suites.
+Both the prototype implementation of the module, and the reference implementation of the builder API, will contain comprehensive test suites.

 ## References